-Making published works open access (OA) can increase research impact and visibility since anyone can freely access these works online.
+Making published works open access (OA) can increase the visibility and impact of your work since anyone can freely access it online.

 Publish in an Open Access Journal